kschab/scattering-dyadic-characteristic-modes/README.md

 The same example as Ex3A, the layers are, however, made either of dielectric or magnetic material.
 The permittivity is epr_r = {1,5,1,2} and the permeability is nu_r = {3,1,8,1} (from the most inner to the most outer layer).
 Using the fine mesh grid, the calculation takes tens of hours.

+7/ Ex4_STD - Patch Antenna evaluated with classical characteristic mode decomposition (all parts are controllable).

+8/ Ex4_SUBS - The same example as Ex_STD, however, the ground plane is a background (uncontrollable) part and only the antenna motif is a subject of modal decomposition.

+9/ Ex5 - The same example as Ex4_SUBS with thin-layered dielectric substrate.

 Notice that the quadrature degree and discretization used are for demonstration purposes only.
 The precise results requires in some cases higher degree of finer mesh grid!

 ## Structure of the package